MrsRina/dungeon-of-chess/readme.md

 # license

-small please, if you are owner who did the textures, I am sorry, please consider making an issue, and I will add the credits for you.
+Small please, if you are owner who did the textures, I am sorry, please consider making an issue, and I will add the credits for you.
 This project is learning purpose, and not even comercial thank.

 # build